pulpgrinder/Fronkensteen/README.md

 ## Caution: this is a preliminary version.
 It still contains many sharp corners, and, no doubt, bugs.
 Moving fast and breaking things is occurring on a constant basis.

-Fronkensteen is a self-contained, single-file, wiki environment that works in any modern browser (i.e., just about everything other than Internet Explorer).
+Fronkensteen is a self-contained, single-file, wiki environment that works in any modern browser (i.e., just about everything other than Internet Explorer or pre-Chrome Edge).
 You can write and execute apps without any external resources at all.
 No toolchain.
 No server.
 No external editor.
 The entire system is contained in a single HTML file which can be opened in a browser from the local file system, put on a standard web server, embedded in a native wrapper (such as Electron or Cordova)...

 The system is fully scriptable in both Scheme and JavaScript.